Kamran-Afzali/Kamran-Afzali.github.io/_posts/2025-03-25-FEP_ANX_DEP.md

 ---
 layout: post
 categories: posts
-title: Reconceptualizing Anxiety and Depression within the Free Energy Principle and Active Inference Framework
+title: Anxiety and Depression From the Active Inference Perspective
 featured-image: /images/NIb.jpg
 tags: [Free Energy Principle, Anxiety, Depression]
 date-string: March 2025
 ---

-### Reconceptualizing Anxiety and Depression: Insights from the Free Energy Principle and Active Inference Framework
+### Anxiety and Depression: Insights from the Active Inference Framework

 The free energy principle and active inference framework offer a computational perspective for understanding psychiatric disorders, framing them as disorders of inference.
 This framework provides a unified explanation of how maladaptive beliefs and perceptions can lead to conditions like anxiety and depression by disrupting the brain's ability to minimize uncertainty.
 For anxiety, traditional models have emphasized cognitive biases and learned responses, but the free energy principle suggests that anxiety stems from a persistent mismatch between expected and actual outcomes, leading to irreducible uncertainty.
 Similarly, in depression, the framework explains rumination as a failure in the brain's generative models to effectively reduce uncertainty, leading to persistent negative thought patterns and maladaptive problem-solving strategies.